Forbidden Voices: Censored in America

 YOUR GRADE

-In addition to the handwritten and typed notes, I will assign letter grades to your formal writing (i.e., the Shorter Research Paper and your Final Project) and grade the reaction papers on a pass/fail basis.
+In addition to the handwritten and typed notes, I will assign letter grades to your formal writing (i.e., the Shorter Analytical Paper and your Final Project) and grade the response papers on a pass/fail basis.
 These grades are a necessary evil: the grade you earn on each assignment is far less important than the feedback you receive and the progress you make over the course of the semester.
 You should not fixate on the grades.
 Just keep doing your best and strive to do even better next time.

 30% Participation, including leading discussion